Ishwardi Upazila

-Ishwardi (ঈশ্বরদী, Ish-shordi, officially Ishurdi) is an upazila of Pabna District in Rajshahi Division.
+Ishwardi (ঈশ্বরদী, Ish shor di) is an upazila of Pabna District in Rajshahi Division.
 It is the westernmost upazila of Pabna district.
 The River Padma and its tributaries run through it.
 Ruppur Nuclear Powerplant is also located in Ishwardi upazila.

 Etymology

 While many theories have been proposed about Ishwardi's etymology, no consensus has emerged.

 According to Banglapedia, the name 'Ishwardi' means God's place.

 Community Report on Pabna District (2013) says:

 Nothing is definitely known about the origin of the upazila name.
 It is learnt that in the past, Isa khan, the Mughal general with his soldiers arrived at the place where the present upazila headquarters is located.
 At that time there was scarcity of drinking water and Isa khan dug a big lake (meaning dighi in Bengali) for his soldiers.
 This lake or dighi was popularly known as Isa dighi.
 In course of time the area in and around the dighi became known as Ishwardi due to phonetic corruption.